-The WVU Art Collection
+About the WVU Collection

-The museum’s Art Collection includes paintings, prints, works on paper, sculpture, and ceramics and totals more than 3,000 works of art that are international in scope.
+The museum’s art collection includes paintings, prints, works on paper, sculpture, and ceramics and totals more than 3,000 works of art that are international in scope.

 The current art collection has been created through private gifts, donations from alumni and individual collectors, and purchases over the decades.

-Strengths of the Art Collection include paintings by Albert Bierstadt, William Merritt Chase, Thomas Cole, Jean Metzinger, William Schumacher, Rockwell Kent, William Conger, and Tim McFarlane, as well as the largest public collection of art by American Modernist Blanche Lazzell.
+Strengths of the art collection include paintings by Albert Bierstadt, William Merritt Chase, Thomas Cole, Jean Metzinger, William Schumacher, Rockwell Kent, William Conger, and Tim McFarlane, as well as the largest public collection of art by American Modernist Blanche Lazzell.

-Within the prints and works on paper in the Art Collection are works by such artists as Giovanni Battista Piranesi, Rembrandt van Rijn, Francisco Goya, Pablo Picasso, Stanley William Hayter, Robert Rauschenberg, Andy Warhol, and Jasper Johns, along with prints by contemporary artists William Kentridge, Kara Walker, Leslie Dill, Willie Cole and Ed Ruscha.
+Within the prints and works on paper in the art collection are works by such artists as Giovanni Battista Piranesi, Rembrandt van Rijn, Francisco Goya, Pablo Picasso, Stanley William Hayter, Robert Rauschenberg, Andy Warhol, and Jasper Johns, along with prints by contemporary artists William Kentridge, Kara Walker, Leslie Dill, Willie Cole and Ed Ruscha.

 The museum’s Asian Collection holds significant historic works, including Chinese scroll paintings, Japanese prints, Korean Silla pottery, and works from Thailand and India.